JAForbes/superhistory/readme.md

 Create a nested istory context.
 All history operations will receive/return a local pathname that does not include the `prefix` that you supply.

 These operations are applied directly to the history API by the child instance using the concatenated prefixes of all of its parents.

+You can also optionally provide an onChange callback which will notify you when a route is set or on `onpopstate`.

+Note there is no diffing for `onChange` callbacks, if any route instance updates all route instances get notified that the URL is being changed.

 ## Utilities